soumendrak/hashnode/ckwrqyzfj01ocsms17pd04ck6.md

 - `MapCompose` do the post-processing after extracting text from the website.
 - Here MapCompose removes additional spaces and new line characters from the extracted field and join the final result into a single string of the list.

-You can see the full spider written for Smabad here:
+You can see the full spider written for Sambad website here:

 ```python
 from scrapy.linkextractors import LinkExtractor